 If you’ve been following me for a while, you would know that I’m always trying learn and understand more about who my audience is.
 My strategy has always been to have real conversations with members of the SPI audience—via email, and especially in person.

 I love to ask questions about what people like and dislike and what I could do to improve.
 Those who I have corresponded with have been extremely helpful in guiding me forward, and I thank you for that!

 Before I left for Australia, I heard an amazing podcast episode with Amy Porterfield about how helpful her recent audience survey was.
 It was interesting because I’ve been noticing changes on her website which had come as a directly as a result of the information she learned in her recent survey.

-Then, by chance, Jaime Tardy, a member of one of my mastermind groups (who is very well connected in this space) introduced me to Ryan Levesque (pronounced “Le-Vek”), the author of Ask: The Counterintuitive Online Formula to Discover Exactly What Your Customers Want to Buy…Create a Mass of Raving Fans…and Take Any Business to the Next Level (note: this is a link to get the physical book for free +$6.95 S&H. If you’d prefer an amazon affiliate link for kindle or other, please click here.)
+Then, by chance, Jaime Tardy, a member of one of my mastermind groups (who is very well connected in this space) introduced me to Ryan Levesque (pronounced “Le-Vek”), the author of Ask: The Counterintuitive Online Formula to Discover Exactly What Your Customers Want to Buy…Create a Mass of Raving Fans…and Take Any Business to the Next Level.
+[This link leads to Amazon.
+Full disclosure: I receive affiliate commission if you purchase from this link.]

 She suggested that I read his book, and I’m very glad I did because it sparked a sudden realization of how important collecting data about your audience is in this way, and the fact that it had been over 5 years since I’ve run a survey on SPI.

 A week before I left for Australia, I scrambled to pull my team together to get a survey going that could be there to collect data while I was out on travel.
 Ask was such a great resource because it helped me craft the right questions to ask to make the most out of the effort.